 With digital letterhead, you have the freedom to place your department name, contact information, and any other details you wish anywhere within the body of your letter or your signature block.

 Can I customize the digital letterhead?

 All correspondence, electronic or otherwise, creates an impression.
 Public Affairs and Communications provides this professionally designed letterhead to ensure that you have a tool to create correspondence that meets Lewis & Clark’s quality standards.
-We therefore request that you not attempt to alter the files in any way.
-Remember, you are free to include any custom information in your signature block and within the body of your letter.
+We therefore ask that you not attempt to alter the letterhead on your own.
+If you’d like customized digital letterhead, please email Janna Clark with your information.

 Why is the text in the letterhead gray?
 Shouldn’t it be black?

 When you open one of these Word files, the top portion of the design will appear to be gray.
 Don’t worry!
 Once you complete the instructions by saving your finished letter as a PDF, the text and shield at the top of the letterhead will display in the correct colors.